JPaivaCarvalho/Portfolio/Mental Health in the Tech Industry.md

 - Demographic Information
 - Diagnosis, Treatment, and Mental Health Condition
 - Employer Support and Benefits
-- Communication and Comfort Discussing Mental Health
+- Communication and Comfort Discussing Mental Health«
-- Stigma and Perceived Consequences
 - Open-Ended Responses and Comments

 This thematic categorization helps structure the analysis logically and enables us to generate more relevant and actionable insights around different aspects of mental health in the workplace.